x-square/analytics/23-07-user-research-terms.md

 Applied research focuses on practical problem-solving and finding real-world solutions.
 Its primary goal is to address specific issues, improve processes or develop new products and technologies.
 Unlike pure research, applied research is directly connected to making tangible improvements and positive impacts in various fields.
 It uses existing theories and knowledge as a foundation to generate actionable results and practical insights.

 User research as part of applied research can be classified into various types, each serving specific purposes and providing unique insights.
-Some common types of user research include:
+Some common types of applied research include:

 | Generative research | Evaluative research | Research approaches |
 |---------------------|---------------------|---------------------|